Lamá (footballer, born 1981)

-Luís Maimona João (born February 1, 1981, in Luanda), nicknamed Lamá, is a retired Angolan football goalkeeper, who played for Petro Luanda in the Girabola.
+Luís Maimona João (born February 1, 1981, in Luanda), nicknamed Lamá, is an Angolan retired football goalkeeper, who played for Petro Luanda in the Girabola.

 International career

 Lamá is a member of his national team, and was called up to the 2006 World Cup.
 He was part of Angola's 2001 FIFA Youth Championship squad.
 He was first-choice for Angola at the 2008 Africa Cup of Nations in Ghana and performed really well, making some key saves during the competition.